-Most recently, together with two collaborators from Chile, we developed an operator Theory on a Banach space over $\mathcal{C} := \mathcal{R} \oplus i\mathcal{R}$ .
-Let $c_0$ denote the space of all null sequences $x = (a_n), a_n \in \mathcal{C}$ .
-The natural inner product on $c_0$ induces the sup-norm of $c_0$ .
-We showed that $c_0$ is not orthomodular then we characterized those closed subspaces of $c_0$ with an orthonormal complement with respect to the inner product; that is, those closed subspaces M of $c_0$ such that $c_0 = M \oplus M^{\perp}$ .
+Most recently, together with two collaborators from Chile, we developed an operator Theory on a Banach space over $\mathcal{C} := \mathcal{R} \oplus i\mathcal{R}$.
+Let c_0 denote the space of all null sequences $x = (a_n)$, $a_n \in \mathcal{C}$.
+The natural inner product on c_0 induces the sup-norm of c_0 .
+We showed that c_0 is not orthomodular then we characterized those closed subspaces of c_0 with an orthonormal complement with respect to the inner product; that is, those closed subspaces M of c_0 such that $c_0 = M \oplus M^{\perp}$.
 Such a subspace, together with its orthonormal complement, defines a special kind of projection, the so-called normal projection.
-We presented a characterization of such normal projections as well as a characterization of other kinds of operators, the self-adjoint and compact operators on $c_0$ .
-Then we worked on some B\-algebras of operators; and finally, we studied the properties of positive operators on $c_0$ , which we then used to introduce a partial order on the $B^$ -algebra of compact and self-adjoint operators on $c_0$ and studied the properties of that partial order.
-While the Levi-Civita field $\mathcal{R}$ is interesting to study in detail for the reasons stated above, I have recently started expanding my research focus to include any non-Archimedean field F extension of the real numbers R that is real closed and complete in the topology induced by the order and whose Hahn group is Archimedean.
-For example, with two NSERC USRA students, I recently proved the inverse function theorem and implicit function theorem for locally uniformly differentiable functions from $F^n$ to $F^n$ and from $F^n$ to $F^m$ (m < n), respectively.
-Then, in a followup paper, we studied the properties of locally uniformly differentiable functions on F or $F^n$ , and most recently, we proved a local version of the mean value theorem and Taylor's theorem for locally uniformly differentiable functions on F. Enlarging the scope of my research will make it more interesting to a wider audience of mathematicians and will thus open the door to new collaborations in non-Archimedean Analysis.
+We presented a characterization of such normal projections as well as a characterization of other kinds of operators, the self-adjoint and compact operators on c_0 .
+Then we worked on some B-algebras of operators, including those mentioned above; we studied normal and Hilbert-Schmidt operators; and finally, we studied the properties of positive operators on c_0 , which we then used to introduce a partial order on the B^ -algebra of compact and self-adjoint operators on c_0 and studied the properties of that partial order.

+While the Levi-Civita field \mathcal{R} is interesting to study in detail for the reasons stated above, I have recently started expanding my research focus to include any non-Archimedean field F extension of the real numbers R that is real closed and complete in the topology induced by the order and whose Hahn group is Archimedean.
+For example, with two NSERC USRA students, I recently proved the inverse function theorem and implicit function theorem for locally uniformly differentiable functions from F^n to F^n and from F^n to F^m (m < n), respectively.
+Then, in a followup paper, we studied the properties of locally uniformly differentiable functions on F or F^n , and most recently, we proved a local version of the mean value theorem and Taylor's theorem for locally uniformly differentiable functions on F. Enlarging the scope of my research will make it more interesting to a wider audience of mathematicians and will thus open the door to new collaborations in non-Archimedean Analysis.